Welcome to the main informational page for the national park that preserves the birthplace of America's "Founding Father."

 Use the following pages to orient yourself to safely make the most out of your visit here to George Washington's Birthplace.
 Each season brings another reason to visit and trace the first footsteps of the future American hero.

-During Daylight Savings Time, certain sections of the park have extended hours.
 If you are interested in walking, biking, sightseeing, bird-watching, or just being near the water, the national monument has something for you!
 Use the following pages to learn about how you can best do, safely, the activities mentioned above.

 No matter what time of year you visit, please stop at the Visitor Center first to hear the most updated park information.
 Enjoy your visit to George Washington Birthplace National Monument!